w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 ### Multi-signature Account Management

-_Pure_ proxies are useful to efficiently manage multi-signature (multisigs) accounts.
-In fact, multisigs are deterministic, which means that once a multisig is created the signatories cannot be changed.
+_Pure_ proxies are useful to efficiently manage multi-signature (multisig) accounts.
+In fact, multi-signature accounts are deterministic, which means that once a multisig is created the signatories cannot be changed.
 If one of the signatories wants to leave the multisig, a new multisig must be created.
 This is inconvenient, especially at corporate-level management where the chance of replacing someone within a multisig can be high. _Pure_ proxies allow keeping the same multisig when the signatories change.

 #### Scenario One: One Anonymous Proxy within a Multisig